istio/istio.io/content/en/docs/setup/install/istioctl/index.md

 $ istioctl manifest generate > $HOME/generated-manifest.yaml
 {{< /text >}}

-The generated manifest can be used to both inspect exactly what is installed, and track changes to the manifest over time.
-While the `IstioOperator` CR represents the full user configuration and is sufficient for tracking them, the output from `manifest generate` also captures any changes in the underlying charts and can be used where tracking of the actual installed resources is desired.
+The generated manifest can be used to inspect what exactly is installed as well as to track changes to the manifest over time.
+While the `IstioOperator` CR represents the full user configuration and is sufficient for tracking it, the output from `manifest generate` also captures possible changes in the underlying charts and therefore can be used to track the actual installed resources.

 The output from `manifest generate` can also be used to install Istio using `kubectl apply` or equivalent.
 Note that these alternative installation methods may not apply the resources with the same sequencing of dependencies as